telerik/reporting-docs/getting-started/web-designer/improving-basic-report.md

 	1. Let's name the report `SalesBySubcategory`.
 	1. Let it be a `TRDP` report as the main one.
 	1. Enter the same `Location` that is the _Demo_ subfolder.
-	1. Click Save to apply the settings.
+	1. Click `Save` to apply the settings.

 1. We'll remove the Page Header and Footer sections again.
 1. We can add the same [Report Header]({%slug telerikreporting/designing-reports/report-structure/how-to/how-to-add-remove-report-header---footer-sections%}) as in the main report.
 We will copy it from the latter:

 	1. Search for the `report header` in the Search box and add it to the child report.
-	1. If necessary, increase its height.
+	1. If necessary, increase its Height.
-	1. Go to the main report and select PictureBox and TextBox from its Report Header.
+	1. Go to the main report and select `PictureBox` and `TextBox` from its Report Header.
 	1. Open the `Context menu` by clicking on the ellipses (...) beside the selected items in the `Explorer` tab of the Menu.
 Select `Copy` to copy the items.

 		![Choosing 'Copy' command from the context menu of the selected items in the main report.](images/copy-report-header-items-from-main-report.png)